The Reflection She Needs

 The Name Loreto

-“Loreto” was the name given to the first house of the IBVM in Ireland at Rathfarnham, and originates from a popular place of pilgrimage in Italy.
-Loreto had been a place of devotion for Mary Ward, who travelled across large parts of Europe enroute to Rome.
-Mother Teresa Ball - the founder of the Irish branch - was unaware of this when she chose the name “Loreto” for her first foundation in Dublin.
+The name “Loreto” comes from the first house of the IBVM in Rathfarnham, Ireland, and traces its origins to a well-known place of pilgrimage in Italy.
+Loreto had been a place of devotion for Mary Ward, who travelled widely across Europe on her journey to Rome.
+Interestingly, Mother Teresa Ball, who founded the Irish branch of the IBVM, chose the name “Loreto” for her first foundation in Dublin without knowing of this connection.

 Loreto Crest